Welcome to SP! -

 1996 fateful night: Flashback

 I was wearing ordinary trainers, I had zero knowledge of rock climbing but I was in high spirits and in decent health to make up for my lack of experience.
-Keerthi’s plan was to tie a rope around his waist and lead the route (he alone knew the route).
-The rest of us were unroped, however we could take the aid of the rope if we slipped.
-Essentially we were rope-free as I never touched the rope.
+None of us wore harnesses.
+Keerthi’s plan was to tie a rope around his own waist and lead the route (he alone knew the route).
+The rest of us were unroped, and we were told we could grab the rope is we felt scared of felt like losing footing.
+In hindsight, we were essentially free-soloing!

-I had nearly cried in fear during the climb (Ok, let me be honest, maybe I actually cried!); I had vowed never to climb anything remotely like this again.
+I had cried in fear during the climb; I had vowed never to climb anything remotely like this again.
 However, unknown to me, that night was a fateful one; deep inside, I had transformed from a hiker/nature loving backpacker to an adventurer and climber.
-Ironically the bug had bitten me but I had other priorities and I could not climb for 14 years after that.
+Ironically the bug had bitten me but I had other priorities in life and I could not climb for 14 years after that.

 Work took me very far from climbing/Bengaluru and I almost lost touch with Keerthi.
 However I could start climbing once again in 2010 in Switzerland.